-Also during the same time frame, came in the Malls with structured Retail outlets right on the heels of the IT boom with these Gd + 3 Structures loaded with Western Brands and Food Courts, Ample parking and the consumers were lured in to them automatically.
+Also during the same time frame, came in the Malls with structured Retail outlets right on the heels of the IT boom with these Gd + 3 Structures loaded with Western Brands and Food Courts, Ample parking, and the consumers have lured into them automatically.

 The New SOHO Revolution or the 15 to 45 Min Drive to work culture especially in the same or surrounding locations and Not crossing East – West or going into areas which are prone to traffic snarls and jams will be the new order of the Day as people are not wanting to commute and spend their precious time in just commuting.

-More and more people are opting for either smaller office spaces across cities and work in different groups or divisions so that there is no need of having a large office at Nariman Point, when all the staff comes from Thane or Malad or Virar and divide themselves in sectors.
+More and more people are opting for either smaller office spaces across cities and work in different groups or divisions so that there is no need of having a large office at Nariman Point when all the staff comes from Thane or Malad or Virar and divide themselves into sectors.

 Going forward the Commercial market will go through a Paradigm shift, which means, some pain (read changes) will still be on for the commercial market, as Reconciliation and Realignment will remain the order for the next few years.

-The reason of Andheri East booming in the early 2000 was simple that people were fed up of travelling and Andheri East became a suburban CBD and BKC’s flashy buildings gave a New and Rich Look to the Corporates and Banks.
+The reason of Andheri East booming in early 2000 was simple that people were fed up of traveling and Andheri East became a suburban CBD and BKC’s flashy buildings gave a New and Rich Look to the Corporates and Banks.